Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability: Probability of AMOC collapse

-Figure \ref{fig:tipping-trajectories}(b) shows some trajectories for {\tt 5xHadGEM3MM} noise level and $u03\ 100\ yrs$ forcing.
+Figure~\ref{fig:tipping-trajectories}(b) shows some trajectories for {\tt 5xHadGEM3MM} noise level and $u03\ 100\ yrs$ forcing.
 We see that many trajectories fall below the $5 \ \rm{Sv}$ threshold, but some continue to weaken below $0 \ \rm{Sv}$ to fully collapse, akin to a quasi-irreversible tipping.
 Unexpectedly, one realisation spontaneously recovers around 200 years, long after the forcing has been switched off.
 Similar behaviour has also been seen in GCMs \parencite{Stouffer2003}.
 Thus, we argue that a noise fluctuation can spontaneously recover the AMOC, even from a fully collapsed state.

-Finally, for lower hosing levels, such as the $u01 \ 1000 \ yrs$ scenario in Fig.\ref{fig:tipping-trajectories}(c), we see that higher noise levels ({\tt 10xHadGEM3MM}) are able to collapse the AMOC.
+Finally, for lower hosing levels, such as the $u01 \ 1000 \ yrs$ scenario in Figure~\ref{fig:tipping-trajectories}(c), we see that higher noise levels ({\tt 10xHadGEM3MM}) are able to collapse the AMOC.
 These fluctuations cause some trajectories to collapse to the $5 \ \rm{Sv}$ threshold, and many continue to weaken below $0 \ \rm{Sv}$ and fully collapse.
 In any scenario, a long enough run will lead to a noise-induced collapse, due to the nature of Gaussian white noise.
-In this case considering $u01 \ 1000 \ yrs$, the model must be forced slightly ($0.1 \ \rm{Sv}$) for a noise-induced collapse to have a non-negligible probability within this time frame.
+In this case, considering $u01 \ 1000 \ yrs$, the model must be forced slightly ($0.1 \ \rm{Sv}$) for a noise-induced collapse to have a non-negligible probability within this time frame.

 We note that the precise collapse times are unpredictable in this scenario: they only depend on the noise realisation and not on the forcing profile.
-This behaviour appears to be similar to that seen in a GCM (with CO${}_2$ rather than fresh water forcing) by \textcite{Romanou2023}.
+This behaviour appears to be similar to that seen in a GCM (with CO${}_2$ rather than freshwater forcing) by \textcite{Romanou2023}.